GedalyaKrycer/hw-10-employee-summary/README.md

 1. There is a comma that appears between the cards which is most likely an error in one of the JS files.

 2. I would like to add more robust validation for the inquirer prompts, so it is specifics to numbers, emails and urls.
 At the moment I am just making sure people don't skip an answer.

+3. Adding a gif preview to this README of the app working.